Physics-50/Module-2/docs/week3.md

 ## Final Note

-When you're ready, move on to Week 4 - Scientific Communication.
+When you're ready, move on to [Week 4 - Scientific Communication](week4)